AksAreeb/Bubble-Sort-Visualizer/readme.md

 - **Input handling**
   - Read a string of numbers from the user.
   - Parse into a Python list of integers.
-  - Handle invalid input (non-numeric values, empty input).
+  - Handle invalid input.

 - **Bubble Sort algorithm**
-  - Perform comparisons between adjacent elements.
+  - Perform comparisons between elements.
   - Swap elements if they are out of order.
   - Repeat passes until the list is sorted or no swaps occur in a pass.